sheryjebu/introduction-to-oop/JavaScript/activity_2.md

 ```

+### The 'new' keyword
+- creates a new, empty `Bird` object {}
+- sets the value of the `this` keyword to be the new, empty object
+- calls the constructor method
+- passes parameters to the constructor method

-- Run your console application.
-You should see the following output to your console.
+- Now run your console application.
+You should see the following output to your console:

 ```